MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-po_fx_device_v3.md

 ## -remarks

 To register a device with PoFx, a driver calls the [**PoFxRegisterDevice**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nf-wdm-pofxregisterdevice) routine and supplies, as a parameter, a pointer to a <b>PO_FX_DEVICE</b> structure that describes the device.
+To use PoFx but not DFx, register with PoFx using either [PO_FX_DEVICE_V2 structure](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/ns-wdm-po_fx_device_v2) or [PO_FX_DEVICE_V3 structure](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/ns-wdm-po_fx_device_v3).

 Each element in the <b>Components</b> array describes the power state attributes of one component in the device.
 Each component in the device is identified by its <b>Components</b> array index.
 Routines such as  <a href="https://msdn.microsoft.com/library/windows/hardware/hh406650">PoFxActivateComponent</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/hh406658">PoFxCompleteIdleCondition</a> use the array index of a component to identify the component.